 Let’s say someone offers you $100,000 to cross a busy highway blindfolded.
 Would you do it?
 Probably not, unless you knew for sure a loan shark would break all your ribs and cut off your pinkies if the money you borrowed was not returned by 9pm that evening.

 We do not know what we do not know.
 Therefore, it’s important to run through different scenarios when it comes to investing and planning for your retirement.
 I put my 401k through three different scenarios of Base Case, Realistic Case, and Blue Sky Case to see whether there will be enough for me to live on by the time I’m in my 60s.

-Now that the stock markets are at 5-year highs, I’ve received a lot of feedback that we should all be heavily invested in stocks.
+Now that the stock markets are at record highs, I’ve received a lot of feedback that we should all be heavily invested in stocks.
 It’s terrific how short our memories are when it comes to investing.
 Take a look at the commentary from my recommended net worth allocation post and see for yourself.
 It’s as if 2009 never happened.

 There’s a great saying on Wall Street, “Bulls make money, bears make money, pigs get slaughtered.”
 The phrase is used to counsel against excessive greed and impatience.
 An Anderson Consulting recruiter uttered this phrase to me back in 1999 after I bragged about how great I was doing in the markets that year.